 Leptospirosis: caused by a bacteria spread through soil, water, and the urine of infected animals, and if not caught early it can be deadly, ask our veterinarian if the vaccine is right for your dog.

-If you have a new cat or dog and would like to shield them against fatal diseases, come visit our Toronto veterinarians at Bellamy-Lawrence Animal Hospital and Brimley-Lawrence Animal Clinic.
+If you have a new cat or dog and would like to shield them against fatal diseases, come visit our Toronto veterinarians at Bellamy-Lawrence Animal Hospital.
 We’ll take the time to discuss your animal’s lifestyle and create a tailored vaccination schedule.
 What’s more, we offer pet vaccination to animals in the GTA and surrounding areas, like Scarborough.

 Some animals don’t even know they’re being vaccinated.
 Others know what’s coming and are really anxious.
 In either case, our veterinarians go the extra mile by giving your furry friends the supportive care and respect they deserve.
 Not only does this calm them down, it also means we can administer vaccinations safely and effectively.